 - Coverage opted for

 In this case, as the insurance applicant was a cardiologist, the insurer would consider this fact and charge premium accordingly.
-Also, if the doctor would go with a high deductible, he can lower his cost of doctor’s professional indemnity insurance policy.
+Also, if the doctor chooses a high deductible, he can lower the cost of his policy.